zeek/spicy/doc/programming/parsing.rst

 The output is produced from :download:`this input batch file
 <examples/context-input.dat>`.
 This would work the same when used with
-the Zeek plugin on a corresponding packet trace.
+the Zeek on a corresponding packet trace.

 Note that the units for the two sides of the connection need to declare the same ``%context`` type.
 Processing will abort at